OlajesuOgunyemi/Bank-Churn-Analysis/README.md

 **1**  Which attribute (demographic or behavioral) are more common among churners vs Non churner

-**2** What does the overall demographic profile of bank churners look like
+**2** What does the overall demographic profile of bank churners look like (which means what type of people bank in this organisation and the percentage of people)

 **3** Are there difference in account behavior based on geography? (e.g..
 Churn rate by region)